 Is this cheating?
 Well, it’s my show, so who cares.
 Regarded by some as the best Batman movie ever made, this feature-length animated series episode finds Batman blamed for the murders of a series of mob bosses, which are actually being perpetrated by a new vigilante named the Phantasm.
 This new, cruel crimefighter is basically the murdery mirror image of Batman.
 It’s a dark, haunting, and ultimately heartening film that puts both Bruce Wayne and Batman under the microscope, examining why Bruce became the Dark Knight in the first place and what it cost him.

-Like chocolate and peanut butter, Poison Ivy and Harley Quinn are a nearly perfect combination, and this episode is proof positive.
+Like chocolate and peanut butter, Poison Ivy and Harley Quinn are a nearly perfect combination.
+And this episode is proof positive.
 When Harley Quinn gets fired by the Joker, she teams up with Poison Ivy to paint the town red, and the two set out on a quest to become Gotham City’s queens of Crime.
-If nothing else, it laid the groundwork for Gotham City Sirens, which is great because this episode shows that seeing kick-ass ladies kicking ass together is exactly what the doctor ordered.
+If nothing else, it laid the groundwork for Gotham City Sirens.
+Which is great because this episode shows kick-ass ladies kicking ass together is exactly what the doctor ordered.

 With the ability to take on any form, Clayface is a truly chilling villain.
 There’s just something deeply unsettling about shapeshifters, but in “Feat of Clay” you learn that Clayface is far more sympathetic than his sinister, goopy exterior would suggest.
 Beneath that murderous mud-mound was a drug-addicted actor named Matt Hagen whose dependency on an experimental face cream to hide facial scars he incurred in a car crash led to the complete breakdown of his genetic material.
 In essence, his vanity ultimately consumed him, leaving him utterly unrecognizable, and quite literally turning him into a monster.

-Ra’s al Ghul is one of the Dark Knight’s greatest foes, not only because he leads the deadly League of Assassins and is a global threat, but because of his fiendish intellect and virtual immortality thanks to the Lazarus Pit, a green goop jacuzzi that makes his skin baby-smooth and, you know, preserves his infernal existence.
+Ra’s al Ghul is one of the Dark Knight’s greatest foes.
+Not only because he leads the deadly League of Assassins and is a global threat.
+But also because of his fiendish intellect and virtual immortality thanks to the Lazarus Pit, a green goop jacuzzi that makes his skin baby-smooth and, you know, preserves his infernal existence.
 But what separates “The Demon’s Quest” from a standard Batman story is the mutual respect and admiration that exists between Ra’s al Ghul and Batman, as well as the undeniable chemistry between Batman and Talia that he can seemingly never act on.
 It’s a fascinating look into what could be for Bruce Wayne if his one true love was anything else than his insane, one-man crusade against crime in Gotham City.